NCAS-CMS/cfdm/docs/_sources/philosophy.rst.txt

 model.
-This core implementation provides the basis for an extended implementation, the cfdm package, that allows the reading and writing of netCDF datasets, as well as having comprehensive inspection capabilities, more flexible field modification capabilities, and a more user-friendly application programming interface (API).
+This core implementation provides the basis for an extended implementation, the cfdm package, that allows the reading and writing of netCDF datasets, as well as having comprehensive inspection capabilities, some more sophisticated field modification capabilities, and a more user-friendly application programming interface (API).

 The design of the API needs to strike a balance between being verbose and terse.
 A verbose API is easier to understand, is more memorable,